maxafinder/contrast-checker/README.md

 ## Contrast Ratio Commands
 References to "any" refer to bg, fg, text, or any variable/value (either in your palette or a hex value).
 * `c any any` - gets the contrast ratio between these two colors.
-* `c any -c color`
-* `c any -l level` - gets the contrast ratio between this color and every color at the specified level in your palette.
+* `c any -c color` - gets the contrast ratio between the color specified by "any" and every level of "color".
 * `c any` - gets the contrast ratio between this color and every color in your palette.

 ## Find Commands